wwylele/BrainfuckToys/README.md

-### FuckCompiler
+### BrainfuckToys

-This repo makes no sence.

-If you want, you can call it a Brainfuck 'compiler' on win32.
+This repo contains some of my toys about brainfuck:

+ - FuckCompiler: a brainfuck compiler for Win32 x86
+ - Metafuck: a compile-time brainfuck 'compiler' using metaprogramming

-FuckCompiler is licensed under the WTFPL License.
+BrainfuckToys is licensed under the WTFPL License.
 Refer to the LICENSE file included.